PyHDI/flipSyrup/pages.md

 ### for RTL simulation

-* Icarus Verilog or Synopsys VCS
+* Icarus Verilog
     - Icarus Verilog is an open-sourced Verilog simulator
+* Synopsys VCS (option, if you have)
     - VCS is a very fast commercial Verilog simulator

-### For synthesis of an FPGA circuit design (bit-file)
+### for bitstream synthesis

 * Xilinx Platform Studio (14.6 or later)